guidocella/mpv-lrc/README.md

 ### offset-lrc

-(Unix-only) After adjusting `sub-delay` in mpv, this offsets the timestamps in the current LRC file accordingly (using ffmpeg).
-It then resets `sub-delay` and reloads the sub track so you can update the LRC again if necessary.
+After adjusting `sub-delay` in mpv, this offsets the timestamps in the current LRC file accordingly.
+It then resets `sub-delay` and reloads the sub track so you can update the LRC again if necessary. ffmpeg needs to be in `PATH` for this to work.

 The default keybinding is `Ctrl+o`, and it can be changed by binding `script-message offset-lrc`